 It’s hard to document performances of Song Books in a way that preserves the spirit of the composition.
 Because every version is different, to “fix” one in a recording seems to miss the point.
 The Song Books are theatrical, so video is necessary; but even video fails to fully capture certain solos, such as those that consist of projections, or leaving the stage.
 Audio recordings also tend to obscure some often unusual sound sources in Song Books, especially in dense textures that can be hard enough to follow even in live performances.
 Nonetheless, recordings are useful.
 Below are excerpts from 5 different live performances, along with the audio track from a video realization posted here.

 Song Books in Latvia

 The following performance of Song Books, from a concert at Spīķeri Hall in Riga on 25 July 2012, was the culmination of workshops conducted by Vir2Ual Cage team members Paul Berkolds, Jacqueline Bobak, and Mark Bobak during a residency at the International Latvian Young Musicians' Master Classes in the picturesque town of Sigulda from 14–23 July.
 Recorded from near the house mixer, it's replete with various audience noises, offering a sense of what it was like to be in the actual space.
 This performance was quite possibly the Latvian premiere of Song Books.
 For more information about it, including a list of performers and comments about some pieces, click on the link below.
-For a gallery of photos of this performance, as well as of rehearsals in Sigulda, click here.
+For galleries of photos of this performance, as well as of rehearsals in Sigulda, click here and here.

 More about Vir2Ual Cage in Latvia